bdrelling/KipplePlugins/README.md

 ## To Do

+### General

+- [x] Include default configuration files (so repositories don't need their own) via `PluginSupport` module.
+- [x] Allow repository to override the configuration file used with standard local dotfile for the applicable command.
+- [] Add pre-commit installation scripts.
+- [] Add `setup.sh` and other common script files to the project.

+### Format

 - [x] Add Format command (via SwiftFormat) as Swift Package and Xcode plugins.
+- [x] Add functionality for formatting staged files only.

+### Lint

 - [] Add Lint command (via SwiftLint) as Swift Package and Xcode plugin.
-- [x] Include default configuration files (so repositories don't need their own).
-- [x] Allow repository to override the configuration file used with standard local dotfile.
-- [] Add a pre-commit git hook installation script.
-- [] Add the setup script.
+- [] Add functionality for linting staged files only.

 # Example Xcode Plugin: